BioDWH2/BioDWH2/doc/examples/CancerDrugs.md

 In this example use-case, we're going to integrate the data sources ```DrugCentral``` and ```CancerDrugsDB``` in a fresh workspace and run simple analysis queries in Neo4j.
 The goal is to provide a step by step guide from download to finish.

 ## Downloading the software
 First, we need to download the required software.
-If not already present, a suitable Java Runtime Environment version 8 needs to be installed.
+If not already present, a suitable Java Runtime Environment version 8 or higher needs to be installed.

-* BioDWH2 for the data integration can be downloaded [here](https://github.com/BioDWH2/BioDWH2/releases/latest).
+* `BioDWH2` for the data integration can be downloaded [here](https://github.com/BioDWH2/BioDWH2/releases/latest).
-* BioDWH2-Neo4j-Server for analysing the data warehouse in Neo4j can be downloaded [here](https://github.com/BioDWH2/BioDWH2-Neo4j-Server/releases/latest).
+* `BioDWH2-Neo4j-Server` for analysing the data warehouse in Neo4j can be downloaded [here](https://github.com/BioDWH2/BioDWH2-Neo4j-Server/releases/latest).

 ## Creating a workspace
 Once all software is available, a new workspace can be created by running the following command in a terminal or cmd window: